brunops/polygons/README.md

 # Polygons
+Messing with canvas using
+* Backbone
+* Underscore
+* Requirejs

-Messing with canvas using Backbone, Underscore and Require JavaScript libraries, while doing some polygons in the process..
+while doing some polygons in the process..

+---